Ari Wideman

-Ari Wideman is an American basketball coach and former player who is the current head coach of the Cal State Bakersfield Roadrunners women's basketball team.
+Ari Wideman is an American basketball coach and former player who was the head coach of the Cal State Bakersfield Roadrunners women's basketball team.

 Coaching career

 Wideman began her coaching career as a graduate assistant for the Prairie View A&M Lady Panthers basketball team.

 On May 3, 2024, Wideman named the fourth women's basketball coach in California State University, Bakersfield history.